Ray Young Bear: Literary career

 Young Bear first wrote poetry in Meskwaki and began to translate his work into English, publishing his first poem in 1968.
-His work was first published in 1968.
 His first audience that he considers while writing is his own tribal members.
 He always keeps his grandmother in mind while writing.
 He said, "My grandmother was always giving me advice on how I should watch what I say, because she would say that the single word itself is very, very powerful."

 He writes about the dislocation of contemporary Native Americans who are pulled by two different cultures.
 He has written some prose fiction, but says that "all his writing is merely experiments with words" (Kratzert 1998).
 His novels, starting with Black Eagle Child (1992), describe his youth through the character of Edgar Bearchild.
 They combine first-person narrative, letters, religious imagery, and poetry.
 He often switches between English and the Meskwaki language to express himself more fully.